frankhale/nwjs-edge-example1/README.md

 Things you need in order to build Edge.JS yourself:

-- Windows (obviously, LOL!)
-- Windows 7.1 SDK
-- Visual C++ 2010 Express (or any of the paid for versions)
+- Visual Studio 2013
 - Python 2.7.x
-- Node.JS (I use the x86 version since Node-Webkit is 32bit on Windows).
-- nw-gyp (node module needed for configuring the build and building)
+- Node.JS
+- nw-gyp (npm install -g nw-gyp)

 Next, open a command prompt to your source code directory and install the Edge.JS module using npm: